 Google Cloud services accept requests from around the world using a globally distributed system called the Google Front End (GFE).
 GFE terminates traffic for incoming HTTP(S), TCP and TLS proxy traffic, provides DDoS attack countermeasures, and routes and load balances traffic to the Google Cloud services themselves.
 There are GFE points of presence around the globe with routes advertised via unicast or Anycast.

 GFEs proxy traffic to Google Cloud services.
 GFEs route the user's request over our network backbone to a Google Cloud service.
 This connection is authenticated and encrypted from GFE to the front-end of the Google Cloud service or customer application, when those communications leave a physical boundary controlled by Google or on behalf of Google.
-Figure 1 shows this interaction (labelled connection A).
+Figure 1 shows this interaction (labeled connection A).

 End user (Internet) to a customer application hosted on Google Cloud